saket-maheshwary/detox/README.md

 ### Dataset

-**data.csv** utilizes the training file obtained from [Kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).
+In this repo **data.csv** utilizes the training file obtained from [Kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).
 It contains **159571** comments.
 The dataset contains large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
 The types of toxicity are: toxic, severe_toxic, obscene, threat, insult and identity_hate.

 ### Feature Engineering
 I have broadly categorized my feature engineering ideas into 3 groups.